-Among the 688 patients with TB in this study, 393 were newly diagnosed, whereas 295 were previously treated.
-The male-to-female ratio among these patients was 2.8:1.
+Among the 688 patients with TB in this study, 393 were newly diagnosed, whereas 295 were re-treatment cases.
+The man-to-woman ratio among these patients was 2.8:1.
 Most patients were hospitalized due to pulmonary TB.

 Drug resistance testing results